Ju-Taun

 JUTAUN (pronounced zha-táwn) is a band that began as a multi-cultural R&B male vocal group of high school friends from Monroe Township, Gloucester County, New Jersey.
-Brothers Jake and James Evans teamed with Anthony "Brian" Lewis, Peter Garcia, and Samoeun Cheng in the Spring of 1999.
+Brothers Jake and James Evans teamed with Anthony "Brian" Lewis, Peter Garcia, and Samoeun Cheng in early 1999.
 The father of Jake and James Evans, Jake Evans Jr., served as the group's vocal coach and mentor.
 He incorporated their sound with influences of classic R&B acts like The Temptations, Take 6, and Earth, Wind & Fire.
-As the band grew, Jake, James, and Samoeun recruited current members Stephen Honsberger, Carter Fox, and Jordan Damiani.
+As the band grew, Jake, James, and Samoeun recruited current members Stephen Honsberger, Carter Fox, Jordan Damiani, and Michael Walker.